-It has a friendly style, sleek lines, multiple colour options, and a narrow frame that suits domestic use.
+It has a friendly style, sleek lines, multiple color options, and a narrow frame that suits domestic use.
 It’s topped with a 500 g hopper but will still fit under standard cupboards, and the large stainless steel catch tray keeps any mess under control.
-The aluminium body has been designed for noise dampening, so it’s one of the quieter coffee grinders for the price.
+The aluminum body has been designed for noise dampening, so it’s one of the quieter coffee grinders for the price.

 You’ll find the Rocket Faustino flat burr coffee grinder around the same price point, which looks great next to Rocket espresso machines.
 But I’d venture that the much bigger burr set in the F4E makes it a better value.